halmasieh/jarvis_data_eng_HomaAlmasieh/hadoop/README.md

 - 4 YARN Cores: 12GB memory

 # Hive Project
-We optimized HQL query using Hive partition feature and columnar file optimization.
+We optimized HQL query using Hive partition feature and columnar file format.
 - Hive Partition: We created the partitioned table by year.
-This action improves the performance for queries that involve year attribute
+This action improves the performance for queries that involve year attribute.
 - Columnar File: We created a table named wdi_csv_parquet an dstored as parquet.
+This format stores data by column not by row and it allows for faster retrieval of columns of data.
+- SparkSQL: Use %spark.sql to switch to Spark interpreter.
+Apache Spark is a fast and general-purpose cluster computing system.
+It is supported in Zeppelin with Spark interpreter.
+By using the Spark interpreter, the execution time is significantly reduced compared to the Hive Tez query.
 - Post your Zeppelin Notebook screenshot here
     - Make sure your Notebook is nice and clean as hiring managers will visit your project
     - use `Full Page Screen Capture` chrome extension to capture a webpage as a picture